Your PCN

 Family Physicians

-Family Physicians (FPs) are doctors who specialize in providing lifelong care for you and your family.
+Family physicians (FPs) are doctors who specialize in providing lifelong care for you and your family.
 The first point of contact within the healthcare system is your FP, who is an expert in diagnosing and treating the whole person.
 An FP has extensive medical training in acute care, and cares for patients in the office, the hospital, other healthcare facilities, or the patient’s home.

 Nurse Practitioners

-Nurse Practitioners (NPs) are healthcare professionals who combine the values and skills of nursing, with advanced medical knowledge.
+Nurse practitioners (NPs) are healthcare professionals who combine the values and skills of nursing, with advanced medical knowledge.
 They are also considered Primary Care Providers.
 An NP can diagnose and treat medical conditions, including prescribing medications, and interpreting diagnostic tests.

 Nurse checking girls mouth.